Too much of a good thing. Really?

 I interviewed her for the beauty chapter in my book, concentrating on her essential oil expertise and during the interview I asked her if she had any recommendations for the redness on my cheeks and the redness and bumps on my forehead.

-Without even looking at me she posed the following question: “How often are you using your Retin-A, your glycolic acid exfoliant, your Nuxe gommage, your vitamin C serum, your hyaluronic acid whatevers?”
+After a nano second glance at me she posed the following question: “How often are you using your Retin-A, your glycolic acid exfoliant, your Nuxe gommage, your vitamin C serum, your hyaluronic acid whatevers?”

 “Well, there you go then,” she said.
 “You’re abusing a good thing.
 Stop using everything for a week and I’ll make a little essential oil treatment for you that you use every-other-night and you’ll see that everything will clear-up.
 On the three nights you don’t use the oil, just clean your face and let it breathe.”